 Homework is defined as any work or activity, initiated in the classroom, which is to be completed outside regular class time, either independently or with parental support.

 The purpose of homework is to:

-- . encourage students to develop the skills, confidence and motivation to study effectively on their own; - . prepare in advance for classes using the flipped learning model; - . consolidate and reinforce the skills and understanding developed at school; - . extend and enrich school learning, for example-through additional reading; - . develop and sustain the involvement of parents in their child's learning and keep them informed about the work that students are doing.
+- encourage students to develop the skills, confidence and motivation to study effectively on their own: - prepare in advance for classes using the flipped learning model; - · consolidate and reinforce the skills and understanding developed at school; - extend and enrich school learning, for example-through additional reading; - develop and sustain the involvement of parents in their child's learning and keep them informed about the work that students are doing.

 The precise amount of time set for homework is less important than the nature and value of the tasks.
 The total amount of homework set, either daily or weekly, should be consistent and manageable for students and related to their age and curriculum.
 Because no two students are alike, the time limits suggested are approximations; different students require varying amounts of time to complete the same assignment.
 Parents are advised to consult directly with teachers should they feel their child is spending either too little time or too much time on homework assignments with reference to the guideline provided above.

-Middle School students have a homework schedule, based on their subject timetable, to prevent over or under-loading of homework.
-Students in Grade 6 should receive up to 60 minutes per subject per week.
-Students in Grade 7 should receive up to 75 minutes per subject per week.
-Students in Grade 8 should receive up to 90 minutes per subject per week.
+Students in Grade 6 could receive up to 60 minutes per subject per week.
+Students in Grade 7 could receive up to 75 minutes per subject per week.
+Students in Grade 8 could receive up to 90 minutes per subject per week.

-For students in Grades 9 and 10, the homework is often assigned in advance as required, so students are expected to use common sense to break this up into manageable sections.
+For students in Grades 9 and 10, the homework is often assigned in advance as required, so students are expected to break this up into manageable sections.
 It is approximately 1-3 hours per subject per week.
-To recognise the importance and value of rest and relaxation, Grade 6-10 students should not usually expect to be given homework over the December / January winter vacation, except for reading and ongoing assessments.
-Homework assigned for three or four-day weekend or week-long vacations should not exceed the normal amount for a regular weekend.
+To recognise the importance and value of rest and relaxation, Grade 6-10 students should not usually expect to be given homework over the December / January winter vacation, except for reading and ongoing assignments.
+Homework assigned for three or four-day weekends or week-long vacations should not exceed the normal amount for a regular weekend.